Automotive industry by country: Greece

 Before 1960 there has been only small-scale, or occasional vehicle manufacture in Greece.
 Thereafter, production mainly concentrated in commercial vehicles (with production increasing as local type certification laws were made more flexible), while passenger car assembly plants with notable production volumes operated after 1970.

 Most of the assembly plants were located in the industrial areas of Volos and Athens (assembly of Opel Kadett, Alfa Romeo Alfasud, 45 different models od Datsun/Nissan, Mazda 323 etc.).
 During the 1970s and 1980s a generation of multi-purpose vehicles were locally developed.
 According to the Statistical Yearbook of the Greek National Statistical Service (ESYE), annual production of all types of vehicles, including assembled cars, remained close to 20,000 units between 1980 and 1990.
-By 1992 all major assembly lines had ceased operations and, since then, there has been no large-scale production (current producers include ELVO, Replicar Hellas, Korres Engineering etc.).
+By 1992 all major assembly lines had ceased operations and, since then, there has been no large-scale production (current producers include ELVO, Replicar Hellas, Keraboss etc.).

 Hungary

 Some original car production in the Hungarian part of Austro-Hungary at the beginning of the 20th century was lost.
 Post WWII socialist Hungary widely imported cars and trucks from Soviet Union and other countries.
-At the same time Hungary produced small number of heavy trucks (Rába) and had strong specialization in Soviet block in manufacturing of buses (Ikarus), that made it one of the largest bus producers and exporters (including outside Soviet block and Europe).
+At the same time Hungary produced small number of heavy trucks (Rába) and had strong specialization in Soviet bloc in manufacturing of buses (Ikarus), that made it one of the largest bus producers and exporters (including outside Soviet bloc and Europe).
 The Ganz Works, also a long lived Hungarian company, has been manufacturing engines, wagons specialized for electric railway equipment.

 Post-socialist Hungary significantly decreased the manufacturing of buses but found a large assembly capacities of foreign brands (such as Mercedes, Suzuki, Audi, BMW and Opel) with annual production of more than 400 thousands cars.